 The German Shepherd Dog Temperament and Character: The German Shepherd should appear poised, calm, self confident, absolutely at ease, and (except when agitated) good natured, but also attentive and willing to serve.
 He must have courage, fighting drive, and hardness in order to serve as companion, protection dog, service dog, and herding dog.
 These dogs are "Not" Golden Retrievers with a goofy friendly temperament that do not have the characteristics listed above.
 This is why I had to move to the working bloodlines, to best represent the German Shepherd Dog.

-Breeders and The Importance of Schutzhund Titles: As a working trial, Schutzhund measures the dog's mental stability, endurance, structural efficiencies, ability to scent, willingness to work, courage and trainability.
+Breeders and The Importance of Schutzhund/Protection Sports: As a working trial, Schutzhund measures the dog's mental stability, endurance, structural efficiencies, ability to scent, willingness to work, courage and trainability.
 A Schutzhund title is an accomplishment for the dog and the handler.
 With this test proving the abilities listed above, it should be used as a prerequisite to breeding as in Germany.
-Why buy a dog or puppy from untitled parents?
 Why have to take the word of the breeder, who’s interest is to sell you a puppy?
-Look what happened to the American Show Shepherds, no Schutzhund titles!
+Look what happened to the American Show Shepherds, no Schutzhund titles/training!
 Where does it start?
-It’s in the best interest of the German Shepherd Dog to maintain the standard of breeding titled dogs.
+It’s in the best interest of the German Shepherd Dog to maintain the standard of breeding working titled / Schutzhund dogs.

 My Breeding Goals: I breed my German Shepherds for me.
 I breed the dogs so I have access to highly trainable dogs of the highest quality.
 I breed strong dogs in mind and body.
-The Temperament comes first, without the German Shepherd Dog Temperament there is no German Shepherd Dog, just an empty shell of what once was.
-The breeding dogs I have imported are of the highest quality, they have their Schutzhund titles and hip ratings.
+The Temperament comes first, without the German Shepherd Dog Temperament there is no German Shepherd Dog!
+The breeding dogs I import are of the highest quality, they are training in Schutzhund and or are titled, Hip/Elbow Certified and are healthy athletic German Shepherds!
 I purchase and raise dogs that best represent their bloodlines.
-I want dogs that are a product of his/her parents and are of their temperament, structure and overall type.
-I do not just want a dog because of it's pedigree.
-Why bother breeding a dog for it's pedigree if it does not have the genetic stamp of his/her bloodlines??
-I work hard to find the best females for reproduction as I find most breeders overlook the importance of the female.
-My females are super for reproduction, mothering and most important, working (they are all titled before breeding).
-I produce dogs that can work on the street for K-9, S.A.R., compete in highly competitive dog sports like Schutzhund, Agility, Obedience and still be a great member of the house, like my Valcko (A SchH3 National Competitor) laying here at my feet as I type.
+I work hard to find the best females for reproduction as I find most breeders overlook the importance of the female and her motherline.
+My females are super for reproduction, mothering and most important, working (they are all titled and or training towards their titles).
+I produce dogs that work on the street as Dual Purpose K-9, S.A.R., compete in highly competitive dog sports like Schutzhund, Agility, Obedience and still be a great member of the house, like my Valcko (A SchH3 National Competitor) laying here at my feet as I type.

 I believe the German shepherd Dog is the most versatile breed ever created.
 I want to do what's best for it, they deserve to have people represent them for what they were meant to be.